-I felt like the sisters really did a doozy for each other and really just ruined each other's careers and lives and there wasn't really like enough like apologies or like just like enough conversation enough fixing to really make me feel like that the ending was a happy ending.
+I felt like the sisters really did a doozy for each other and really just ruined each other's careers and lives and there weren't really like enough apologies or just enough conversation or enough fixing to really make me feel like the ending was a happy ending.

 6. The Holiday Switch

-So the next book that I want to read is this why a middle-grade novel called 'The Holiday Switch' by tiff Marcelo and tiff Marcelo is a Filipino American author that I've read before that I really enjoyed this one follows the enemies to lovers trope and involves our heroine who is on her last winter break of high school and she wants to have like the best holiday break ever.
+So the next book that I want to read is Why a middle-grade novel called 'The Holiday Switch' by Tiff Marcelo is a Filipino American author that I've read before that I really enjoyed this one follows the enemies to lovers trope and involves our heroine who is on her last winter break of high school and she wants to have like the best holiday break ever.